Tal-lev/SpawnLocation/README.md

 - If the Starting room is not the first room in a Biome, the following room would be.
 - ZagreusJourney Room list not yet implemented
+- Selecting starting biome with incompatible Room / Biome causes the game to crash

 ## Issues